Florian Ayé

-Florian Ayé (born 9 January 1997) is a French professional footballer who plays as a forward for Swiss Super League club Servette.
+Florian Ayé (born 9 January 1997) is a French professional footballer who plays as a forward for Süper Lig club Kocaelispor in Turkey.

 Career

 On 5 July 2019, Ayé moved from Clermont to Serie A club Brescia.
 He signed a three-year contract with the club.

 On 31 July 2023, Ligue 2 side Auxerre announced the return of Ayé to the club on a three-year contract, for a reported fee of €1.5 million.

 On 8 August 2025, Ayé joined Servette in Switzerland on a three-year deal.